lgibelli/singularity-docs/index.rst

 build
 -----

+.. _sec:build:

-Use to download and assemble existing containers, convert containers from one format to another, or build a container from a .
+Use to download and assemble existing containers, convert containers from one format to another, or build a container from a __ sec:recipefile_`Singularity recipe`.

 Overview
 ~~~~~~~~